jlapugot/jlapugot.github.io/_posts/2025-10-21-docker-containers-images.md

 ## The Analogy

-**Docker Image = LEGO instruction manual**
+**Docker Image = A LEGO instruction manual for building a specific model**

-- Step 1: Start with base (Ubuntu/Alpine)
-- Step 2: Install dependencies (Python, PostgreSQL, etc.)
-- Step 3: Copy your code
-- Step 4: Run app
-- Result: Everyone running these instructions builds the EXACT same container
+You create detailed instructions: "Start with red bricks (Ubuntu base), add blue bricks (Python libraries), attach yellow bricks (your code), then connect them this way (start command)."

+You send this manual to 100 people across the world.
+Each person follows the exact same steps:
+- Person A builds it in their living room
+- Person B builds it in a coffee shop
+- Person C builds it in an office
+- Person D builds it in a warehouse

+Result: All four get the EXACT same LEGO model.
+No differences.
+No "but it works in my living room" problems.
+The environment doesn't matter—the instructions are identical and reproducible everywhere.

-**Docker Container = Built LEGO model**
+**Docker Container = The actual built LEGO model running**

+It's the result of following the instructions.
+When you run the same image on 10 different machines, you get 10 identical containers, all behaving identically.

+**The Key Difference:**
+- **Image** = frozen blueprint (immutable, stored, shareable)
-- The actual running instance
+- **Container** = running instance (mutable while running, throwaway, temporary)
-- Same model every time, every machine

 ---